 A second implication involves the specification of varieties of inductive analogical and metaphorical reasoning about novel ventures.
-Induction is recognized as central not only to how entrepreneurs envision novel opportunities (e.g., Baker & Nelson, 2005; Baron & Ward, 2004; Sarasvathy, 2001, 2004; Sternberg, 2004) but also to how they legitimize those opportunities to others (e.g., Lounsbury & Glynn, 2001).
+Induction is recognized as central not only to how entrepreneurs envision novel opportunities (e.g., Baker & Nelson, 2005; Baron &

+Ward, 2004; Sarasvathy, 2001, 2004; Sternberg, 2004) but also to how they legitimize those opportunities to others (e.g., Lounsbury & Glynn, 2001; Zott & Huy, 2007).
 Yet very little of the existing research on entrepreneurship has provided a theoretical specification of when and how entrepreneurs use specific analogical or metaphorical comparisons as an inductive anchor to reason about a venture in a novel, unfamiliar industry.
 We address this shortcoming by defining the determinants and variety of analogical and metaphorical reasoning in venture creation processes.
-In so doing, we contribute directly to central questions about how opportunities for a novel venture are identified or created (e.g., Alvarez and Barney, 2007; Baron & Ward, 2004) and how the institutionalization of a novel venture occurs over time (e.g., Lounsbury & Glynn, 2001; Phillips et al., 2004).
+In so doing, we contribute directly to central questions about how opportunities for a novel venture are identified or created (e.g., Alvarez and Barney, 2007; Baron & Ward, 2004) and how the institutionalization of a novel venture occurs over time (e.g., Lounsbury & Glynn, 2001; Santos & Eisenhardt, 2009).
 Our model extends the cognitive tradition by specifying processes and conditions of inductive reasoning by which entrepreneurs envision opportunities for novel ventures.
 Within this tradition, these processes have often been implied as invariant and automatic psychological processes (e.g., Baron & Ensley, 2006) rather than directly theorized (Baron & Ward, 2004; Ward, 2004).
+Further research, we suggest, can draw directly upon the propositions on prior experience and inductive (analogical or metaphorical) reasoning to study the cognitive processes by which the opportunity for a novel venture is created or identified.

 Our model also extends institutional research on entrepreneurship and begins to explain how and why, through inductive reasoning, the institutionalization of a venture may occur (e.g., Lounsbury & Glynn, 2001; Phillips et al., 2004).
-Institutional research has been largely silent on how the content or structure of speech reflects and shapes the institutionalization process and how entrepreneurs, through inductively generated associations and arguments, claim and establish shared understanding, support and legitimacy for their ventures (e.g., Douglas, 1986; Weber & Glynn, 2006; Zott & Huy, 2007).
-Such associations and arguments may be connected to already institutionalized commitments and conventions in any given industry but may also be creative comparisons or blends that are the very basis for institutionalization (Weber & Glynn, 2006; Weick et al., 2005).
-Hence, by identifying these varieties of inductive reasoning, we point to a number of integrated predictions and explanations as a means to begin studying processes of induction in the creation and institutionalization of new ventures.
+Institutional research has been largely silent on how the content or structure of speech reflects and shapes the institutionalization process and how entrepreneurs, through inductively generated associations and arguments, establish shared understanding and legitimacy for their novel ventures (e.g., Santos & Eisenhardt, 2009; Zott & Huy, 2007).
+Such associations and arguments may be analogically connected to institutionalized standards and conventions in any given industry (Hannan et al., 2007) or to the past experiences of an entrepreneur, but may also involve creative metaphorical comparisons or coherently blended images that provide the basis for institutionalization.
+In making these distinctions, we believe that we have enriched the institutional literature.
+Lounsbury and Glynn (2001) and Zimmerman and Zeitz (2002) argue that there is a limited understanding of the symbolic processes through which new ventures are framed as viable and legitimate businesses.
+By identifying varieties of inductive reasoning and by formalizing them into a set of propositions, we point to a number of ways of studying the institutionalization of new ventures.